1 The ceaseless birth of illusion

 Truth is the thing that seems least real in this world of cheap charades.

-Real things, such as truth or beauty, make unreal ones, such as opinion, money or success, appear unreal, but unreal things do the same to real ones.
+Real things, such as truth or beauty, make unreal ones, such as opinion, money or success, appear unreal.
+But unreal things do the same to real ones.
 New truths lay bare the falsity of authorized cant.
-But authorized cant makes a mock of new truths as if they were mere oddities.
+But authorized cant mocks new truths as if they were mere oddities.
 For most of us a truth is one of those superfluous things that means nothing to us if it doesn’t mean something to others.

-Why is it that a thing comes to seem credible, admirable or estimable for us by being credited, admired or esteemed by others?
-We judge things not as they are, but as others judge them to be.
-We are fooled not so much by appearances as by the views that the rest of the world holds of them.
+Why is it that a thing comes to seem credible, admirable or estimable for us because others credit, admire or esteem it?
 ‘I feel all my opinions loosen and fall of themselves,’ as Hume notes, ‘when unsupported by the approbation of others.’
-We live by imagination, but mainly by the imaginations of others.
-‘Mirror on mirror mirrored is all the show,’ as Yeats wrote.